 When Emotions Are Rationalized

-Our intellect is the greatest source of logical thinking among other functions, when we feel emotions they resemble a flooding a powerful tidal surge, but what happens when we intellectualize them, when we give them a reason for, we talk about them as a matter of fact way.
-To isolate those emotions we preventing ourselves from actually experience the feeling, by rationalizing what we feel is to resist those understanding in a spiritual and inner individual manner, it shows a powerful defensive mechanism we bring upon us if not intentionally definitely unconsciously.
+Our intellect is the greatest source of logical thinking among other functions, when we feel emotions they resemble a flooding a powerful tidal surge, but what happens when we intellectualize them, when we give them a reason for, we talk about them as a matter-of-fact way.
+To isolate those emotions, we are preventing ourselves from experience the feeling, by rationalizing what we feel is to resist those understanding in a spiritual and inner individual manner, a powerful defensive mechanism we bring upon us if not intentionally definitely unconsciously.

-Counselling enables you to make connections between past and present, it will keep you in touch and it may explain the intensity of anger, or guilt, or sorrow and many other emotions you may have been experiencing but not being able to really get in touch with, only being able to conveyed them in a rational way that you are so used to embrace that rigidity a tight self -control it demonstrate inhibition, lack of spontaneity.
+Counselling enables you to make connections between past and present, explain the intensity of anger, or guilt, or sorrow and many other emotions you may have been experiencing but not being able to really get in touch with, only being able to conveyed them in a rational way that you are so used to embrace that rigidity, a tight self -control it demonstrate inhibition, lack of spontaneity.

-So I am asking you what it will happen if you lose control, and let those emotions to flow out of your system like a rushing torrent?
+I am asking you what it will happen if you lose control, and let those emotions, to flow out of your system like a rushing torrent?

 Bereavement and more